Auvergne-Rhône-Alpes Tourist Attractions

 This article may contain compensated links.
 Please read disclaimer for more info.

-Exploring Lyon’s traboules is one of the best things to do in Lyon.
-There are around 500 of these small pathways in the city – mainly in Vieux Lyon, the Croix-Rousse, and the Presqu’ile –, with 40 of them open to tourists.
+Exploring the traboules is one of the best things to do in Lyon.
+There are around 400 of these small pathways in the city, with 40 of them open to visitors.

 Traboules of Lyon

-The best way to visit the traboules of Lyon and learn about their history is with a guided tour with a local licensed guide.
-This Lyon Old District walking tour takes you to the most famous landmarks of Lyon’s UNESCO world heritage site.
-Because it is a private tour, it can be tailored to your interest, and you can ask to focus more on the traboules Lyon (which are already included in the standard tour).
+The best way to visit the traboules of Lyon and learn about their history is with a local licensed guide.
+There is no Lyon traboules walking tour, but this Lyon Old District walking tour can be tailored to your interests, so you can ask to focus on the traboules (which are already included in the standard itinerary).

-These audio-guided walking tours cover Vieux-Lyon and Croix-Rousse’s highlights and can be downloaded into your smartphone.
+These audio-guided walking tours cover the main highlights in Vieux-Lyon and Croix-Rousse neighborhoods and can be downloaded onto your smartphone.

-If you prefer to explore the traboules of Lyon without the help of a guide, go on reading for the best traboules to visit in Lyon.
+If you prefer to explore the traboules of Lyon without the help of a guide, go on reading for the best traboules Lyon has to offer.

 About the Traboules of Lyon

-The traboules of Lyon are older than you may think; their origin can be traced back to the 4th century!
-After the fall of the Roman Empire, the aqueducts bringing water to Lyon started to fall, and the city built the first traboules to allow its inhabitants quicker access to the river.
+The traboules in Lyon are older than you may think; their origin can be traced back to the 4th century!
+After the fall of the Roman Empire, the aqueducts bringing water to Lyon started to fall, and the city built the first traboules to allow its inhabitants quicker access to the Old Town from the river.

-In the 20th century, during the Second World War, the traboules were used by the resistance fighting against occupying German forces.
+In the 20th century, during the Second World War, the traboules in Lyon were used by the resistance fighting against occupying German forces.

 Best Traboules to Visit in Lyon

 The traboules are secret passages, often hidden behind magnificent Renaissance doors.
-Even today, only a ‘true Lyonnais’ has an extensible knowledge about Lyon’s traboules, so you can take your traboules exploration as a kind of treasure hunt.
+Even today, only a true Lyonnais has a good knowledge about Lyon’s traboules, so you can take your traboules exploration as a kind of treasure hunt.

 Today, the most beautiful traboules are located in Vieux-Lyon and the Croix-Rousse neighborhoods.
 Originally, there were many traboules in the Presqu’Ile too, but the major urban planning works carried out in this sector in the 19th century caused the disappearance of the weaving workshops, a large part of the old buildings… and part of the traboules.